miraajchaudhry/Pacman-Game/README.md

 Why C++?

 I decided to program this project using C++ as it provided benefits compared to other languages.
-For starters, I felt its standard template library (STL) would give me an edge in designing and programming the gameplay features, as compared to other languages.
-So did the fact that it is an object-oriented language, meaning I could utilize aspects such as inheritance and polymorphism, which I could not do with a language like C.

 Project Description: